-Malware protection
+Malware protection.

-14.15 The 3rd Party must ensure that the most up to date malware protection is applied to all applicable IT assets to prevent service disruption or security breaches and ensure that appropriate user awareness procedures are implemented.

-Anti-malware shall include detection for (but not limited to) ransomware, unauthorised mobile code, viruses, spyware, key logger software, botnets, worms, trojans etc.
+- 14.15 The 3rd Party must ensure that the most up to date Malware protection is applied to all applicable IT assets to prevent service disruption or security breaches and ensure that appropriate user awareness procedures are implemented. - NB.
+Anti-malware to include detection for (but not limited to), unauthorised mobile code, viruses, spyware, key logger software, botnets, worms, trojans etc.